skeptycal/ApplySyntax/docs/usage.md

 ```

 ## Settings Options
-There are a couple of general settings found in `ApplySyntax.sublime-settings.
+There are a couple of general settings found in `ApplySyntax.sublime-settings`.

 ### Re-Raise Exceptions
 If an exception occurs when processing a function, this will re-raised the captured exception in Sublime's console so the user get feedback.
 This is really only useful to those writing functions.
 The average user shouldn't need this.
 By default, the setting will be set to `false`.